-13 Companies should Voc The Company complies with recommendations and 1.3 Companies should provide information required Yes The Company complies with recommendations and provides the information required.
+1.3 Companies should Ye provide information 'es The Company complies with recommendations and required provides the information required.
 A Board charter has been disclosed on the Company's website.
 A performance evaluation process is included in the Board Charter, which the Board conducts for senior executives on an annual basis in accordance with the process above.
 Matters reserved for the Board are disclosed in the Board Charter.
-2. Structure the Board to add value 2.1 A majority of the Board should be independent directors No The recommendations describe an independent Director as one who: (a) Does not hold an executive position. (b) Is not a substantial shareholder of the company or an officer or otherwise associated directly with a substantial shareholder of the company. (c) Has not within the last 3 years been employed in an executive capacity by the company or another group member or been a Director after ceasing to hold such employment. (d) Is not a principal of a professional adviser to the company or another group member. (e) Is not a significant supplier to or customer of the company or another group member, or an officer of, or otherwise associated directly or indirectly with a significant supplier or customer. (f) Has no significant contractual relationship with the company or any other group member other than as a Director of the company. (g) Is free from any interest and any business or other relationship which could be perceived to materially interfere with the Director's ability to act in the best interests of the company.
+2. Structure the Board to add value 2.1 A majority of the Board should be independent directors lo The recommendations describe an independent Director as one who: (a) Does not hold an executive position. (b) Is not a substantial shareholder of the company or an officer or otherwise associated directly with a substantial shareholder of the company. (c) Has not within the last 3 years been employed in an executive capacity by the company or another group member or been a Director after ceasing to hold such employment. (d) Is not a principal of a professional adviser to the company or another group member. (e) Is not a significant supplier to or customer of the company or another group member, or an officer of, or otherwise associated directly or indirectly with a significant supplier or customer. (f) Has no significant contractual relationship with the company or any other group member other than as a Director of the company. (g) Is free from any interest and any business or other relationship which could be perceived to materially interfere with the Director's ability to act in the best interests of the company.
 Bassari considers that a majority of independent Directors is not the optimal composition to add value to your company.
 At this stage in its growth cycle, the board considers that the interests of shareholders are best served by a board which can add value on a daily basis and whose members bring directly relevant experience to effective decision making.
-All Directors are paid by the company and are fully conversant with the operations of the company, as is increasingly demanded by the courts and as is implied by the amount of knowledge of the company business which is expected by the ASX.
+All Directors are paid by the company and are fully conversant with the operations of the company, as is increasingly demanded by the courts and as is implied by the amount of knowledge of the company's activities, intercourse with its senior executives, participation in training and time spent on company business which is expected by the ASX.